ximegasub/python-project/README.md

 # python-project
-Basic Python Flask app in Docker which displays the hour, date, timezone, hostname and ip address of the container
+Basic Python Flask app in Docker which displays the time, date, timezone, hostname and ip address of the container

 ### Project structure
 ```